Getting started

 Creating interchange project `my_project`

-This creates a new directory (my_project) and populates it with a minimal
+This command will create a new directory (my_project) and populate it with

-interchange project, consisting of two files .project.json and .meta.json.
+a minimal interchange project, consisting of two files: .project.json and

 $ cd my_project